joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/09/world/europe/ukraine-patriots-trump-russia.html

 **The Graham Platner Experiment Failed**\
-`The Graham Platner experiment has failed.
-“There have been so many errors of judgment at every step of the way,” the columnist Michelle Goldberg argues following the implosion of the senate candidate’s campaign in Maine.`\
+`“There have been so many errors of judgment at every step of the way,” the columnist Michelle Goldberg argues after the implosion of the Senate candidate’s campaign in Maine.`\
 https://www.nytimes.com/video/opinion/100000011020019/the-graham-platner-experiment-failed.html

 **México investiga el posible papel del FBI en la detención del Mayo**\